 The song, written for the Peter Pan spin-off featuring Hugh Jackman, is called Something's Not Right.
 In the emotional track, Lily sings: 'Something's not right, 'cause I know that it's day but it's dark outside, and I feel a weight in my heart tonight.
 We had forever, we never got it together.
 They kept telling me that it was unlikely, all I had to do was keep you beside me.'

 5 years ago today I was admitted to hospital.
-4 days later I delivered a beautiful baby boy, but sadly he didn't make it.— lily allen (@lilyallen) October 27, 2015
+4 days later I delivered a beautiful baby boy, but sadly he didn't make it.— Lily (@lilyallen) October 27, 2015

-It's unlike me to discuss this sort of thing so publicly but I wrote this song in his memory when writing something for @panmovie— lily allen (@lilyallen) October 27, 2015
+It's unlike me to discuss this sort of thing so publicly but I wrote this song in his memory when writing something for @panmovie— Lily (@lilyallen) October 27, 2015

 The 30 year old married her partner Sam Cooper in June 2011, and it was later confirmed that at the time of the ceremony she was already pregnant again with daughter Ethel, now three years old.
 The couple also have another daughter, two year old Marnie.